-To ensure that all requests for new or replacement faculty lines receive equal consideration, departments seeking to obtain a new line or to retain an existing line should submit a proposal as a new initiative request to the DOF/VPAA.
+To ensure that all requests for new or replacement faculty lines receive equal consideration, departments seeking to obtain a new line or to retain an existing line should submit a proposal as a new initiative request to the Dean of the Faculty and Vice President for Academic Affairs (DOF/VPAA).
 The proposal should provide a full and well-articulated rationale and will be due in December along with other New Initiative requests.
 Allocation of lines will occur by the following spring semester in order for recruitment to begin in the early summer.